John Strachan: War of 1812

-After the sack of York, Strachan sent his wife Anne and their children to Cornwall because he believed they would be safe there.
-A few months later, Cornwall was taken by the Americans, who looted the Strachan home and likely raped a then-pregnant Anne Strachan.
+Following the battle, Strachan sent his wife Anne and their children to Cornwall because he believed they would be safe there.
+A few months later, Cornwall was raided by American troops, who looted the Strachan home and likely raped a then-pregnant Anne.
+Following the British Burning of Washington on 24 August 1814, which was denounced by Thomas Jefferson, Strachan wrote a letter to Jefferson on 30 January 1815 in which he stated:

+In April, 1813 the public buildings at York, the capital of Upper Canada, were burnt by troops of the United States, contrary to the articles of capitulation.
+They consisted of two elegant halls with convenient offices for the accommodation of the Legislature and of the Courts of Justice.
+The library and all the papers and records belonging to these institutions were consumed; at the same time the church was robbed and the town library totally pillaged.
+Commodore Chauncey, who has generally behaved honourably, was so ashamed of this last transaction that he endeavoured to collect the books belonging to the library and actually sent back two boxes filled with them, but hardly any were complete.
+Much private property was plundered and several houses left in a state of ruin.
+Can you tell me why the public buildings and the library at Washington should be held more sacred than those at York?

 Family Compact

 After the war, he became a pillar of the Family Compact, the conservative elite that controlled the colony.
 He was a member of the Executive Council of Upper Canada from 1815 to 1836 as well as the Legislative Council from 1820 to 1841.
 He was an influential advisor to the Lieutenant-Governors of Upper Canada and the other members of the Councils and Assemblies, many of whom were his former students.
 The "Family Compact" were the elite who shared his fierce loyalty to the British monarchy, his strict and exclusive Toryism and the established church (Anglicanism), and his contempt for slavery, Presbyterians, Methodists, American republicanism, and reformism.
 Strachan was a leader of anti-American elements, which he saw as a republican and democratic threat that promised chaos and an end to a well-ordered society.
 In 1822 he was appointed an honorary member of the Bank of Upper Canada.

 Strachan invented the "militia myth" to the effect that the local militia had done more to defend Canada than the British Army, which has been rejected by Canadian historians.

 Strachan supported a strict interpretation of the Constitutional Act of 1791, claiming that clergy reserves were to be given to the Church of England alone, rather than to Protestants in general.
 In 1826, his interpretation was opposed by Egerton Ryerson, who advocated the separation of church and state and argued that the reserves should be sold for the benefit of education in the province.
 Although Strachan long controlled the reserves through the Clergy Corporation, he was ultimately forced to oversee the selling off of most of the land in 1854.